Introduction

 Mood swings

-Irritability, anxiety, and depression can be exacerbated by a magnesium deficiency.
+Irritability, anxiety, and depression can be exacerbated by magnesium deficiency.
 Magnesium has a calming effect on the nervous system and can contribute to mood regulation.

 Digestive problems